 Community Services Division

 The Community Services Division (CSD) is responsible for various behavioral health programs and services for adults, youth, and children.
-The CSD is charged with policy development, oversight, compliance, and monitoring of the Mental Health Services Act (MHSA), Short-Term Residential Therapeutic Programs (STRTP), and Children's Therapeutic Care Programs.
-Additionally, CSD administers the Behavioral Health Continuum Infrastructure Program.
+CSD is charged with policy development, oversight, compliance, and monitoring of the Mental Health Services Act (MHSA), and the administration of the Behavioral Health Continuum Infrastructure Program.
+Additionally, CSD is responsible for the certification and approval of adult and children’s residential mental health programs including Short-Term Residential Therapeutic Programs (STRTP), the State’s use and expenditure of opioid settlement funds, and the use and expenditure of funds received by California’s counties, cities and other eligible subdivisions from various opioid settlements.
 CSD also administers several grants from the Substance Abuse Mental Health Services Administration (SAMHSA) including the State Opioid Response, Substance Abuse Prevention and Treatment Block Grant (SABG), Community Mental Health Services Block Grant (MHBG), and Projects for Assistance in Transition from Homelessness (PATH).
 Other programs CSD oversees include behavioral health prevention and family services, as well as Proposition 64 youth SUD prevention funding.